Pay & Entitlements

 Basic Allowance for Subsistence (BAS) is a non-taxable monthly allowance paid to service members to partially offset the cost of the member's own meals.
 BAS is authorized under 37 U.S.C. § 402 and administered under the DoD Financial Management Regulation (FMR), Volume 7A, Chapter 25.

-BAS is paid at two standard monthly rates — a higher enlisted rate and a lower officer rate — that are set annually by statute based on USDA food-cost indices.
+BAS is paid at two standard monthly rates — a higher enlisted rate and a lower officer rate — that are adjusted annually based on the USDA food cost index.
 Current rates are shown on this page and published in the DFAS BAS rate table linked below.

 37 U.S.C. § 402 · DoD FMR Vol. 7A, Chapter 25